solislemuslab/solislemuslab.github.io/pages/research.md

 #### 2021

+Shen, Y.*, Sol&iacute;s-Lemus, C. (2021).
+CARlasso: An R package for the estimation of sparse microbial networks with predictors, [arXiv:2107.13763](https://arxiv.org/abs/2107.13763)

 Su M, Davis MH, Peterson J, Sol&iacute;s-Lemus C, Satola SW, Read TD.
 2021.
 Effect of genetic background on the evolution of Vancomycin-Intermediate Staphylococcus aureus (VISA) [PeerJ 9:e11764](https://doi.org/10.7717/peerj.11764)

 Shen, Y.*, Sol&iacute;s-Lemus, C. (2021).
 The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models, [arXiv:2107.01306](https://arxiv.org/abs/2107.01306)